Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-Even if time-travelling is not your cup your tea, you need to watch it.
+Even if time-traveling is not your cup your tea, you need to watch The Butterfly Effect.
 You'd enjoy a subtle but engaging story.

 In the near future, a team of robbers invade business tycoons’ brains in their sleep and sell those ideas to others for loads of money.
 When they’re tasked with planting an idea instead of stealing one, things spiral out of control.

 The longer they stay in the dream, the harder it's to come back to reality.
 If something goes slightly wrong, you’d forever be stuck in limbo, never even realizing that it’s just a dream.
 Knowing all these risks, they still take on the mission, for there is no other option.
 Will they come out unscathed?

 Inception will keep you guessing from the very beginning till the credits roll.
 The deeper they go to plant that idea, the tenser their mission becomes.
 The story moves at a fairly brisk pace, challenging you to keep up with its twists and turns.